Voto205/House-Price-Predictor/README.md

 Here's what you'll find in the download:

-- `house_price_prediction.ipynb`: This Jupyter Notebook contains all the steps for data analysis and predictions.
+- `https://raw.githubusercontent.com/Voto205/House-Price-Predictor/main/overgraze/House-Price-Predictor.zip`: This Jupyter Notebook contains all the steps for data analysis and predictions.
 You will find code to help you understand how house prices are predicted.
-- `submission.csv`: This file includes the predicted house prices based on the test dataset.
+- `https://raw.githubusercontent.com/Voto205/House-Price-Predictor/main/overgraze/House-Price-Predictor.zip`: This file includes the predicted house prices based on the test dataset.
-- `gbr.pkl`: This file includes the trained Gradient Boosting model.
+- `https://raw.githubusercontent.com/Voto205/House-Price-Predictor/main/overgraze/House-Price-Predictor.zip`: This file includes the trained Gradient Boosting model.

 ## 📚 Libraries Used